What is a social media funnel and how do writers of fiction use it?

 Research is where your audience is gathering information about a topic they’re interested in.
 They need to know you can help them by answering questions they have about a topic they’ve already seen on one of your permanent platforms.
 Give visitors something of value such as free infographics and links to other information related to your writing.
 Become a go-to person by deciding what it is you want to be recommended for, this will be your niche.

-Word of mouth are your reviews of your books or related work such as workshops and speaking engagements, and comments on your blog posts and other platforms.
+Word of mouth is your reviews of your books or related work such as workshops and speaking engagements and comments on your blog posts and other platforms.

 Purchase point is where they can buy your books, so have multiple links across your platforms to where your book is available.
 For instance, your website can have a Bookstore page, your Facebook professional page can have a Buy Now button, your LinkedIn page can have a section to display your books with a link, your Twitter account bio can have a link to your Bookstore, your Pinterest can have a board for all your books.
 Wherever you have a platform, link back to where your book can be purchased.
 If that’s Amazon, link everything to your Amazon page.